swimmingly/swimmingly.github.io/_pages/other/overview.md

 In a distributed state, everyone keeps his power, delegating none of it.
 He makes his own laws in the form of contracts, defends himself, and settles his own disputes.
 He hires and fires legal counsel, guards, and arbiters to help him as needed.
 Insurance companies combine these services with coverage and help coordinate large-scale defense. [^2]

-Some consider this to be anarchy due to the absence of involuntary taxation and monopoly on force.
-But these are non-essential to a state.
-Functions are essential: legislation, defense, and adjudication.
-And these remain in self-governed form.
+Some consider this to be anarchy due to the absence of involuntary taxation or monopoly on force.
+But these are non-essential attributes—and optional.
+Function is essential: legislation, defense, and adjudication.
+These remain in self-governed form.
 Together, they comprise a distributed state, an individualist form of government.

-Law in contracts is based on _precepts_: statements of inherent laws of man's social nature.
+Law in contracts is based on the _precepts_: a brief collection of statements of inherent laws of man's social nature.
 They regard individual rights to life, liberty, and property; the crimes that violate them; and the means of protecting them.
 They are open source, simple, and fit on one page.
 A four year-old can understand them.
 Traditional [maxims of law](https://famguardian.org/TaxFreedom/LegalRef/MaximsOfLaw.htm) embody or elaborate them.
 Anglo-American legal precedent remains useful as well.

 We need one idea about how to use force, not centralized control of it.
 Everyone holds everyone accountable.
 Everyone is available to keep the peace.
 One in 200 people is insufficient and manipulable.